vista-art/fragmentcolor/docs/api/scene/material/material.md

 alpha cutoff, plus the matching set of optional textures — and exposes each as a builder-style setter.

-The default `Material::pbr()` constructs the bundle from FragmentColor's built-in physically-based shader (Cook-Torrance specular with GGX + Smith + Schlick, Lambertian diffuse with energy conservation), pre-populated with sensible defaults.
+The default `Material::pbr` constructs the bundle from FragmentColor's built-in physically-based shader (Cook-Torrance specular with GGX + Smith + Schlick, Lambertian diffuse with energy conservation), pre-populated with sensible defaults.
+It returns `Result` because the helper snippets it composes (`mesh/transform`, `material/pbr`) must be available at build time — they ship in the default `shaders-all` feature, so this is only an error path for slim opt-out builds.
 You can also call `Material::custom(shader)` to wrap your own shader; the same setters apply best-effort, no-op-ing for uniform paths the shader doesn't declare.

 Materials are typically combined with a [Mesh](https://fragmentcolor.org/api/geometry/mesh) into a [Model](https://fragmentcolor.org/api/scene/model) — that's the